United-Lands/UnitedDungeons/README.md

 ## Player commands

 `/ud` is the main command to use for players.
-The following subcommands for available by default:
+The following subcommands are available by default:

 **Available from anywhere:**
 - `/ud warp <dungeonname>` - teleports the player to the dungeon of that name.
 If not an admin, players can only warp to dungeons that are toggled public.